All Episodes

 I have.

-Alright, do you have any important, relevant questions for Jim?
+Do you have any important relevant questions for Jim?

 Well, I would like to have the courtesy, first of all, to give a little bit of my credentials, if I could.

-Yes, I attended the Ohio College of Applied Sciences, which is now a part of the University of Cincinnati.
+I attended the Ohio College of Applied Sciences, which is now part of the University of Cincinnati.

 And I have a bachelor's degree in electronic design.

-I do have a good background also in electronic design for STL Studio Lynx, which I did some work for Sony.
+I do have a good background also in electronic design for SPL Studio Lynx, which I did some work for Sony.

 I do.

-And my products have been featured in such publications as radio electronics and the Scottsdale Airports Review.
+And my product's been featured in such publications as Radio Electronics and the Scottsdale Airport Review.

-You two could be described at one time as close friends.
+You two could be described at one time as close and friends.

 Is that true on both sides?